Sara-Tucker/python-notes/README.md

 ** - Exponent Operator<br>
 Print number with specific decimals - {:.2f}

-why using return with a function, does it return the value of the parameter or just a value?
+why using return with a function, does it return the value of the parameter or just a value?<br>
 		return 'Even'<br>
 	else:<br>
-		return 'Odd'<br>
+		return 'Odd'

 odd_or_even_string = odd_or_even(7)